fqassem/gbemulator/README.md

 ```

 #### Section 3
 We won't go too much into detail for the following sections.
 The code gets a bit nebulous, so we'll just talk about them high level.
-This section of code sets up the GameBoy's tile map.
+This section of code sets up the GameBoy's video memory or 'tile map'.
 The tile map is a section of memory that the GameBoy uses to get around it's 8kb memory limitation.
 Rather than define every pixel on screen, it uses a map of tiles to draw reusable blocks, saving a lot of memory.

 ```
     LD A,$19		; [0x3E, 0x19]  Setup background tilemap